Victoria Bay

-Victoria Bay is a small cove in the Western Cape, South Africa.
-It is situated on the Garden Route between George and Wilderness.
+Victoria Bay is a small cove in the Western Cape, South Africa, situated on the Garden Route between George and Wilderness.
 It is a popular beach for surfers, consisting of a right hand reef-like wave which rolls over small boulder-like rocks for about 200m.
+A 2019 article described Vic Bay (as it is locally known) as being "well known as the best right hand point break in the Southern Cape".
 District and National surf competitions are often held at Vic Bay and despite its small size, Vic Bay is a well-known and much-visited spot.

+It is also extremely popular with swimmers who are able to swim in demarcated beach areas or in the tidal pool at the beach.

+History

+The town was formerly known as Gunter Bay, but was later renamed Victoria Bay in 1847 in honor of Queen Victoria.

+In 1858, Captain Pilkington surveyed the bay for harbour purposes.

+Bramwell Butler, a young bookkeeper, built the jetty, tidal pool and harbour wall after winning the Calcutta Sweepstake in 1923.
+He also bought land that today would extend from Sea Cottage to Land's End B&B.

+Geography

 The western side of the bay culminates in large boulders believed to have rolled down from the top of the hill.
 This area is known as Land's End, the name given to the original bungalow at the end of the then-dirt road.
 The Land's End bungalow is now a large self-catering and B&B property, as are most of the thirteen properties along the road.

 The eastern side of the bay consists of rocks, flanked briefly by a concrete wall built to prevent erosion of the slope.
 There is a small cave often used by fishermen as shelter.
 The end of the eastern side is known as Kabeljou Bank, named after the large Cob which are often line-caught from the rocks.

+Marine Life

+Visitors and residents of Victoria Bay are able to view an array of marine life including dolphins and whales as well as a host of smaller marine life in the rock pools.
+Southern Right Whales are often viewed between June and November and Humpback Whales from May to November.